bringauto/ba-logger/documentation/README.md

 - verbosity - if sink does not have verbosity set, this verbosity will be used by sink if verbosity was not provided for sink

 ### ConsoleSink
-- verbosity - optional verbosity of sink (Logger::verbosity)
+- verbosity - optional verbosity of sink (loggerVerbosity)

 ### FileSink
-- verbosity - optional verbosity of sink (Logger::verbosity)
+- verbosity - optional verbosity of sink (loggerVerbosity)
 - fileDir - directory path where logs will be stored
 - filename - name of log file with extension
 - maxFileSize - maximum size of file in bytes, after reaching this size file will be rotated
 - numberOfRotatedFiles - number of files that will be created and rotated, so it will create 1 + numberOfRotatedFiles files

 ### RemoteSink
-- verbosity - optional verbosity of sink (Logger::verbosity)
+- verbosity - optional verbosity of sink (loggerVerbosity)
 - ipv4 - IPv4 of remote server where logs will be sended
 - port - port of server app
 -